Growli

 Watering

-Water guzmania keep the central cup filled; water soil weekly.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+Watering guzmania: keep the central cup filled; water soil weekly.
+The number that matters isn't the day of the week — it's how dry the top 2-3 cm of the pot feels.
+A finger in the soil tells you more than a watering app.
+After every watering, tip the saucer.
 Fill the leaf cup with rainwater or filtered water and tip out monthly to prevent stagnation.
 Soil should stay just moist.

 Soil and pot